Sugar Mountain cabin rentals

 A rare four-seasons destination, Sugar Mountain is best known for its skiing and snowboarding in winter months, making that season the most popular for booking one of the area’s cabins.
 But if you visit during summer, expect extremely pleasant temperatures: it’s not too hot, thanks to the 5,300-foot altitude, and there’s a plethora of hiking and mountain biking options.
 Fall can be mild and alive with color, with peak foliage in the Blue Ridge Mountains usually hitting in October.
 Christmas season is the busiest time on the slopes, and the Martin Luther King Jr. Day and Presidents’ Day weekends attract big crowds as well.
 Fourth of July features the Summit Crawl, a competitive foot race to the top of the mountain, while Sugar Mountain turns into Little Bavaria for the weekend-long Oktoberfest.

-What are the top things to do in Sugar Mountain?
+Top things to do in Sugar Mountain

 Grandfather Mountain